voedger/voedger/pkg/istorage/amazondb/README.md

 ## KeySpace

 AWS DynamoDB does not have a concept of KeySpace.
-Instead, it has tables.
-The table name is used as a KeySpace.
+Keyspaces are emulated using table with names `<keyspaceName>.values`

 ## Notes

 Partition key and sort key attributes of base tables continue to require non-empty values for all data types, including String and Binary.
-That is why there is a workaround for null values for clustering columns (see prefixZero and unprefixZero functions).
+To make a workaround `byte(0)` is prefixed to each sort key value.
+See `prefixZero()` and `unprefixZero() functions.